eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 It is not necessary to create a new Service (and therefore a new class, in a new file) for each of them.
 Instead, you can group them all in the SwissArmyKnifeService class, and add a method called after the name of the instance.
-The SwissArmyKnifeService class acts as a "job multiplexer" (see the ``SwissArmyKnifeService`` section of the doc).
+The SwissArmyKnifeService class acts as a "service multiplexer" (see the ``SwissArmyKnifeService`` section of the doc).
-If we want to use the results of the Napalm getters in the final job ``process_payload1``, here's what the function of ``process_payload1`` could look like:
+If we want to use the results of the Napalm getters in the final service ``process_payload1``, here's what the function of ``process_payload1`` could look like:

 ::